christianmerkwirth/cloudRTools/demos/GCP/dataproc-sparklyr/README.md

-# Running an Rstudio-Server with Sparklyr on a Google Dataproc cluster
+# Running Rstudio server with Sparklyr on a Google Dataproc cluster

 ## Overview